Duplex printing: Overview

 Duplex print devices, depending on options, software, and printer settings, can print single-sided page to single-sided page (1:1) or double-sided page to double-sided page (2:2).
 Many can also combine single-sided pages into a double-sided page format (1:2).
 Double-sided booklet formats (2:2 with a center fold) are also available, depending on optional outputs from the printer.

-Duplexed documents can be printed to be bound on either the short edge or the long edge.
-This functionality is mostly available on printers that come with a duplexer.
-Long edge binding in portrait mode allows pages to be turned side-to-side like a book.
-Short-edge binding allows the pages to be oriented correctly if they are flipped vertically, as in a notepad.
-This second form of printing/binding is sometimes known as "tumble."
-If the printing is done in landscape mode, these concepts are transposed since the print direction is different.
+Single-Sided Printing

-Single-sided printers can print both sides of the paper by manually removing and turning over a stack of sheets after one side is printed; however, the user has to manually turn the print job over and re-initialize the printing of the document, with care to ensure that the order and orientation is correct.
+Single-sided printers can print on both sides of the paper via manual removal and turning over of a stack of sheets after one side is printed on; however, the user has to manually turn the (half-done) print job over and re-invoke the printing of the document, with care to ensure that the order and orientation is correct.
 Printing software frequently has an option to print only odd or even pages, simplifying this process.

+'Perfecting' in Commercial Printing

 In commercial printing (books, magazines, newspapers, etc.), the term applied to imparting an image to both sides of the substrate at the same time is 'perfecting' and is commonly achieved—especially in lithography—by passing the substrate through a perfecting drum, thus turning the sheet over after the first side is printed.
 The turned sheet then continues its way through the press, being gripped at the opposite edge whilst the second side is printed.
 This in effect tumbles the job; therefore, accurate sheet sizing is necessary to ensure accurate backing up of the job.

 Some printers only support duplexing if an optional attachment is fitted.